 The World Health Organisationi and Health Promotion Boardii recommend mothers to breastfeed their babies for the first six months.
-After six months, appropriate foods can be introduced to baby while breastfeeding continues for up to two years of age or beyondiii.
+After six months, appropriate foods can be introduced to a baby while breastfeeding continues for up to two years of age or beyondiii.

 Common feeding problems in infants